 - Switching Programme Delivery Group

-For details of major programme deliverables and timeframes, see the Transitional Phase Plan
+For details of major programme deliverables and timeframes, see the High Level Plan.

 To guide our assessment of the options being developed for the new switching arrangements, we’ve developed design principles.